douCoder98/Mbodji98/README.md

 # Hello, World! 👋

 Welcome to my GitHub repository!
-I'm Papa Abou Mbodji, a software developer with a passion for Data and Artificial Intelligence.
+I'm Papa Abou Mbodji, a Software Developer with a passion for Data and Artificial Intelligence.
 This repository is a reflection of my journey as a software developer and an apprentice in the fascinating world of Data and AI, where I explore, learn, and create.

 # About Me